atai20/leetcode_problems/README.md

 <br>
 📖 - Didn't complete yourself but tried and wrote actual solution, or have read different implementations written by professor of Algorithms class
 <br>
-❌ - Didn't do that day
+❌ - Didn't do that day or didn't complete yet with meaningful result
 <br>

 I will try to update this daily